Free Trial

 Is ProShares Short 7-10 Treasury's short interest increasing or decreasing?

-ProShares Short 7-10 Treasury saw a increase in short interest in the month of May.
-As of May 31st, there was short interest totaling 2,500 shares, an increase of 257.1% from the previous total of 700 shares.
+ProShares Short 7-10 Treasury saw a decrease in short interest during the month of June.
+As of June 30th, there was short interest totaling 1,000 shares, a decrease of 41.2% from the previous total of 1,700 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does ProShares Short 7-10 Treasury's short interest compare to its competitors?